COVID-19 Safety protocol: Last Updated 10 April 2021

-We envisage that the re-introduction of face-to-face sessions will be gradual over the coming weeks and months and at the discretion of each associate and client diad.
+We envisage that the re-introduction of all face-to-face sessions will be gradual over the coming weeks and months and at the discretion of each associate and client diad.

 We will continue to monitor government advice.
 We will need to react to fluctuations in local COVID-19 cases so may need to temporarily suspend face-to-face sessions at short notice.

 Clients/supervisees: please email your therapist/supervisor prior to resuming face-to-face sessions to confirm you have read and understand our policy.
 Thank you for your co-operation.

-Face coverings: our current interpretation of the latest guidelines are that face coverings will be mandatory for clients over the age of 11 unless exempt.
+Face coverings will be mandatory for clients/patients/supervisees over the age of 11 unless exempt.
 We politely request that you wear a face covering on arrival and in shared spaces within the building.
 Removal once you are seated in your therapy room is at the discretion of both associate and client in accordance with exemption guidelines only.

 Exemptions include (but not limited to):